Intel Powers On Sapphire Rapids Processors, Scheduled for 2021

 Intel also disclosed that the Sapphire Rapids processors support Intel Advanced Matrix eXtensions (AMX) that are targeted at improving performance in training and inference workloads.
 Intel hasn't shared the details surrounding AMX yet, but says the specification will be published later this month.

 Huawei inadvertently posted a presentation outlining a few key Sapphire Rapids specifications last year, including that the processors will support eight-channel DDR5 memory and PCIe 5.0 support.
-It's important to remember that early specifications can change as the product works its way to market, but the Sapphire Rapids chips will purportedly be the first general-purpose data center processors from Intel that will propel the company beyond its support for the PCIe 3.0 interface, which remains a sore point in the face of AMD's PCIe 4.0 EPYC Rome processors that are already on the market.
+It's important to remember that early specifications can change as the product works its way to market.
+It does appear, though, that the Sapphire Rapids chips will be the first general-purpose data center processors from Intel that will propel the company beyond its support for the PCIe 3.0 interface.
+That will address a weakness that Intel faces against AMD's PCIe 4.0 EPYC Rome processors that are already on the market.

 Intel's Sapphire Rapids processors will join Intel's forthcoming Ponte Vecchio Xe graphics cards to power the Aurora Supercomputer that is slated to come online in 2021 at the Argonne National Laboratory.